Automated Database Testing via LLM-Synthesized SQL Features

 In step~\textcircled{5}, \ApproachAcronym{} generates test cases and applies the test oracles.
 Initially, it does so by using only manually implemented features.
-It subsequently expands the set of features by executing the learning phase.
-The overall testing procedure is guided by a \emph{scheduler} to target testing newly learned fragments.
-Besides, \SystemName{} further validates the fragments at run time.
+It subsequently expands the set of features (see step~\textcircled{4}) by executing the learning phase.
+The learning incurs negligible overhead since the learning is decoupled from the test case generation as a separate thread, leaving the overall testing throughput essentially unchanged.
+During testing, \SystemName{} further validates the fragments at run time.

-\paragraph{Scheduler} We use a testing scheduler to improve the overall bug detection efficiency.
-Two challenges exist when applying the learned fragments in generator generation.
-First, randomly selecting features to learn and generating fragments to test is inefficient.
-It may lead to learning the same feature more than once, and newly learned fragments may be skipped when the existing feature set gets larger, which causes bugs in those new features to remain undetected.
-Second, features at different levels may have dependencies.
-For example, a function at the expression level may require an argument of a DBMS-specific data type.
-If learning these two features separately, the fragments may fail due to self-validation.